From the den of Ed Latimore

-Writing about your experiences is powerful because it forces you to deconstruct a thing and then reconstruct it from the audience’s point of view.
-The power of this increases exponentially when you learn to do it with a specific goal in mind.
+Writing about your experiences is powerful.
+It forces you to deconstruct something and then reconstruct it from the audience’s point of view The power of this increases exponentially when you learn to do it with a specific goal in mind.
 Being able to tell a story with a message is something that surprisingly few people can do.

 It’s not the size of the vocabulary that matters most.
 It’s the efficiency and precision with which it’s used that’s important.
 Scientific or technical writing demands that you convey information efficiently, clearly and precisely. .

 Precise language means using the exact words to describe an idea or phenomena.
-Precise writing is always less complex and convoluted than imprecise writing.
+This is always less complex and convoluted than imprecise writing.
 Precise writing makes it easier to cogently express your ideas.
 Doing this makes it easier for you to inform, persuade or entertain.